 The rising popularity of last-mile delivery services – for food and goods – has helped extend a business’s reach, hospitality and image directly into the consumer’s home, but success depends on the ability to overcome logistical challenges.
-Data analytics teams for retail and restaurant chains, third-party delivery platforms, courier networks, and e-commerce shippers are quickly learning that real-time traffic and incident data is a crucial component to winning in the delivery competition that is heating up worldwide.
+Data analytics teams for retail and restaurant chains, third-party delivery platforms, courier networks, and e-commerce shippers are quickly learning that real-time traffic data and incident data is crucial component to winning in the delivery competition that is heating up worldwide.

 The magnitude of growth in delivery is staggering.
 In the U.S., online retail sales has reached approximately $587 billion in 2019, a 14% increase over 2018.
 In addition, more than 95.6 million U.S. consumers this year used online food delivery services, up 6.2% from 2018, according to Statista.
 Year-over-year increases will eventually slow, but analysts forecast continued upward momentum for delivery of products to consumers’ homes.

 But what happens when deliveries are often fraught with time-robbing, quality-killing obstacles?
 After traffic delays, construction detours, and parking woes, the result too often is food or parcels that arrive well past the promised ETA.
 This is harmful to a delivery service’s business and potentially catastrophic for a restaurant, whose product quality is adversely affected by time, resulting in lost customers and bad online reviews that discourage potential new customers.